 Take note that National Techies Day falls during National Cyber Security Awareness Month.
 Techies ensure our devices are protected and secured.
-They develope the software and help us maintain our computers, smart devices and more.
+They develop the software and help us maintain our computers, smart devices, and more.
 If you don’t protect your computers – find a techie today!

 NATIONAL TECHIES DAY HISTORY

 With a growing need for employees with advanced technical skills in America, Techies.com and CNT Networks launched National Techies Day.
 In 1999, nearly 60% of new jobs were expected to require advanced technical skills that Americans didn’t have.
 The tech companies and the day encourage kids to embrace computer science and even the monikers sometimes attached to contemporary technology.

 Being a computer nerd or geek, like National Day Calendar’s own Guru of Geek, in the fast-growing world of technology opens doors to career opportunities.

 Thomas S. Thurman receives a patent for a “Pneumatic carpet cleaner” under patent No. 634,042.
 The device blew debris into a receptacle.
 Thurman designed the horse-drawn contraption to go door to door offering cleaning services.
 About two years later, the first patents for cleaners similar to the ones we used today were invented.
 They used suction to remove dust and dirt.

 The Corn Products Refining Company trademarks the term “Mazola” for their edible corn oil.
 The trademark is currently owned by ACH Food Companies, Inc. which also owns the trademarks for Durkee, Spice Kitchens, Argo, Kingsford’s, and Golden Griddle among others.